patriciakennedy/patriciakennedy/README.md

 I'm Patricia, a Full-Stack Web Developer with a passion for modern web technologies.

-Currently, I'm building scalable and interactive web applications, exploring AI integration in web development.
+Currently, I'm building scalable and interactive web applications.
 I love creating projects that are impactful, user-friendly, and built to last.